b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 ...

+### MATHOTHU, K. ###

+* Mathothu, Fr.
+Kurian (1974).
+'The Development of the Concept of the Trimurti in Hinduism'.
+(NB: This published edition is an extract from the author's Ph.D. dissertation of the same name, presented in 1971 to the Pontifical Urbanian University in Rome, Italy.).
+Palai, Kerala, India: Sebastian Vayalil (Bishop of Palai).
+Source: https://archive.org/details/TheDevelopmentOfTheConceptOfTrimurtiInHinduismKurianMathothu (accessed: Sunday, September 07, 2025)

+**Purport:**<br>
+I have as yet not secured the dissertation proper.

 ### MATILAL, B.; *et al* ###

 * Matilal, Bimal Krishna (auth.) & Ganeri, Jonardon (ed.)
 (2005, 1971).
 'Epistemology, Logic, and Grammar in Indian Philosophical Analysis'.
 New Edition (First published in 1971 by Mouton).
 New Delhi, India: Oxford University Press.
 ISBN 019566658 Source: https://archive.org/details/epistemologylogicandgrammarinindianphilosophicalanalysisbimalakrishnamatilal2005_202003_324_Y (accessed: Wednesday, June 12, 2024)